willcheung/db-importer/README.md

 * Download src from https://pypi.python.org/pypi/xlrd/0.9.2
 * Any OS: Unzip the .zip file into a suitable directory, chdir to that directory, then do "sudo python setup.py install".

-Python script that imports any Excel or text file with any delimiter into PostgreSQL database.

 **Features:**